Price Transparency – Residential Conveyancing

 Our people involved in doing the work will include:-

-Directors & Supervisors – Raymond Hayes, Nicola Edgcombe.
+Directors & Supervisors – Raymond Hayes, Nicola Edgcombe and Claire Reynolds.

-Associates & Supervisors – Kristy Giles, Claire Reynolds, Peter Yanoutsos and Roseanna McNally.
+Associates & Supervisors – Kristy Giles, Peter Yanoutsos and Roseanna McNally.

-Other Lawyers – Megan Green, Rebecca Browne, Julie Arnold.
+Other Lawyers – Megan Green, Jonathan Day, Rebecca Browne and Julie Arnold.

-Support staff – Christine George, Sally Bell, Adele Rogers, Amy Elliott, Daniel Maskell, Hannah Gomm, Emma Pascoe, Laura Williams, Emily Brown, Jane Tytheridge, Beth Gagg, Luisa Macchia, Jade Randall and Ellie Jones.
+Support staff – Christine George, Sally Bell, Adele Rogers, Amy Elliott, Daniel Maskell, Hannah Gomm, Emma Pascoe, Laura Williams, Emily Brown, Jane Tytheridge, Beth Gagg, Anna Van Zyl, Luisa Macchia, Jade Randall and Ellie Jones.

 |LAWYER||Percentage of their time spent on given areas||the experience and qualifications of those who supervise the individuals who will be carrying out the work|